Named666/BaseDOM/README.md

 defineRoute('/', HomeComponent);

 // Start the application
-startApp('#app'); // DOMinus will render the matched route into the #app element
+startApp('#app'); // BaseDOM will render the matched route into the #app element
 ```

 ## State Management

-DOMinus provides several primitives for managing state.
+BaseDOM provides several primitives for managing state.

 ### `signal`